FORGOT YOUR DETAILS?

 Doug Ledford is a Principal Software Engineer at Red Hat, Inc. He studied Computer Sciences at Southwest Missouri State University, where he was introduced to Linux back when it only ran from floppy discs.
 Doug led the team that built one of Springfield Missouri's first Internet Service Providers, utilizing Linux for all of the servers.
 He became the defacto maintainer of the aic7xxx SCSI driver, and then a member of the Linux Maintenance Project.
 Now working for Red Hat.
 Doug has worked in a number of different areas in the Linux kernel, including SCSI drivers, SCSI mid layer, audio drivers, network drivers, MD software RAID, and the RDMA stack in the Linux kernel as well as the user space portion of the RDMA stack.
 Doug is currently an upstream maintainer of the Linux kernel's RDMA stack and of the rdma-core user space project as well as a Red Hat Subject Matter Expert for the MD software RAID stack and the RDMA stack.

-Phil Cayton, Vice Chair
+Phil Cayton, OFA Vice Chair, OFA MWG C0-chair

 Treasurer : John Byrne